 In all of these cases, manual transliteration will be required.

 Transliteration of alphabetic scripts would not indicate, for example, streets, roads, buildings etc., which would ideally be translated.
-The Working Group is unaware of sophisticated transformation tools which know when to transliterate and when to translate coming at this time.
+The Working Group is unaware of up-coming sophisticated transformation tools which know when to transliterate and when to translate.

 Manual transformation could solve some of the problems outlined above, but it is slow and expensive and should be conducted centrally to avoid consistency problems arising from transformation implemented in different ways by many actors.

-As regards accessibility, data in their original form, as long as they are machine-readable, are easier and more consistently searchable.
+As regards accessibility, data in their original form, as long as they are machine-readable, are more easily and consistently searchable.

-4.2.2 Recommendations
+5.2.2 Recommendations

 Recommendation #1 The Working Group recommends that it is not desirable to make transformation of contact information mandatory.
-Any parties requiring transformation are free to do so on an ad hoc basis outside the Whois replacement system.
+Any parties requiring transformation are free to do so on an ad hoc basis outside Whois or any replacement system, such as the Registration Data Access Protocol (RDAP).
 If not undertaken voluntarily by registrar/registry (see Recommendation #5), the burden of transformation lies with the requesting party.

-Recommendation #2 Whilst noting that a Whois replacement system should be capable of receiving input in the form of non-Latin script contact information, the Working Group recommends its data fields be stored and displayed in a way that allows for easy identification of what the different data entries represent and what language/script has been used by the registered name holder.
+Recommendation #2 Whilst noting that a Whois replacement system should be capable of receiving input in the form of non-ASCII script contact information, the Working Group recommends its data fields be stored and displayed in a way that allows for easy identification of what the different data entries represent and what language(s)/script(s) have been used by the registered name holder.

-Recommendation #3 The Working Group recommends that registrars may choose the language(s) and script(s) they support for registrants to submit their contact information data in accordance with their business models.
+Recommendation #3 The Working Group recommends that the language(s) and script(s) supported for registrants to submit their contact information data may be chosen in accordance with gTLD-/ccTLD provider business models.

-Recommendation #4 The Working Group recommends that the registrar or registry assures that regardless of language/script used, the data fields are consistent to standards in the Registrar Accreditation Agreement (RAA), relevant Consensus Policy, Additional Whois information Policy (AWIP) and any other applicable polices.
-Entered contact information data are verified, in accordance with the aforementioned Policies and Agreements and the language/script used must be easily identifiable, e.g. through the help of language and script tags where applicable.
+Recommendation #4 The Working Group recommends that, regardless of the language(s)/script(s) used, it is assured that the data fields are consistent to standards in the Registrar Accreditation Agreement (RAA), relevant Consensus Policy, Additional Whois Information Policy (AWIP) and any other applicable polices.
+Entered contact information data are verified, in accordance with the aforementioned Policies and Agreements and the language/script used must be easily identifiable.

-Recommendation #5 The Working Group recommends that if registrars wish to perform transformation of contact information, and if the Whois replacement system is capable of displaying more than one data set per registered name holder entry, these data should be presented as additional fields (in addition to the authoritative local script fields provided by the registrant) and that these fields be marked as transformed and their source indicated.
+Recommendation #5 The Working Group recommends that if the transformation of contact information is performed, and if the Whois replacement system is capable of displaying more than one data set per registered name holder entry, these data should be presented as additional fields (in addition to the authoritative local script fields provided by the registrant) and that these fields be marked as transformed and their source(s) indicated.

-Recommendation #6 The Working Group recommends that a Whois replacement system remains flexible so that contact information in new scripts/languages can be added and expand its linguistic/script capacity for receiving, storing and displaying contact information data.
+Recommendation #6 The Working Group recommends that any Whois replacement system, for example RDAP, remains flexible so that contact information in new scripts/languages can be added and expand its linguistic/script capacity for receiving, storing and displaying contact information data.

-Recommendation #7 The Working Group recommends that these recommendations are coordinated with other Whois modifications where necessary and implemented as soon as a Whois replacement system that can receive, store and display non-ASCII characters, becomes operational.
+Recommendation #7 The Working Group recommends that these recommendations are coordinated with other Whois modifications where necessary and are implemented and/or applied as soon as a Whois replacement system that can receive, store and display non-ASCII characters, becomes operational.

 Finding in relation to Charter question 2: Based on recommendations #1-#7, the question of who should bear the burden of translating or transliterating contact information to a single common script is moot.